SteveCurran24/leetcode-solutions/grind75/NOTES.md

   ```

 I initially solved it with recursion, but the efficiency was on the low end compared to other solutions, so I re-wrote the code using a while loop for traversal.
 That increased the efficiency quite a bit.
 The Key takeaway is just BST traversal.

+## Balanced Binary Tree
+The problem overall is to track recursion.
+This problem was a large challenge because I was struggling to understand what values actually needed to be tracked / returned, but settled on tracking a single total height, and returning a -1 if the subtree was imbalanced.

+- If the root is NULL, return 0, there is no additional height
+- recursively call left.
+If left height ever equals -1, it means that the left subtree is imbalanced and the code is safe to return -1 all the way out
+- recursively call right.
+Same as left, if its ever equal to -1 it is imbalanced
+- if the absolute value of left height minus right height is ever greater than 1 (ie imbalanced) return -1
+- otherwise return 1 plus whichver height is larger at that moment.

+These math for balance is done in each individual recursive call on each subtree, and only the total height is tracked.
+If it ever becomes -1, it means the tree is imbalanced and it is safe to return all the way to to root.